Bhagavad Gita Chapter 11 Verse 49 Meaning

 Available in 28 languages

-This verse from Chapter 11 of the Bhagavad Gita highlights a practical insight: Do not be afraid, nor be bewildered on seeing such a terrible form of Mine; with your fear dispelled and with a gladdened heart, now behold again this former form of Mine.
+At this point in Vishvarupa Darshana Yoga, Krishna deepens His teaching on cosmic vision.
+Do not be afraid, nor be bewildered on seeing such a terrible form of Mine; with your fear dispelled and with a gladdened heart, now behold again this former form of Mine.
+The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces.
+Shankaracharya emphasizes that this teaching is not merely contextual but universal.

 — Explained by the Nitya Team